 Proper Storage

 If your RV is not in use, disconnect the battery and remove it from the vehicle.
 For lead-acid batteries, store them in a cool, dry location with temperatures between 50°F and 80°F (10°C to 27°C).
-LiFePO4 batteries should also be stored in temperatures between 50°F and 95°F (10°C to 35°C) for long-term storage.
-Keep the charge around 50% for all battery types.
+LiFePO4 batteries should also be stored in temperatures between 50°F and 95°F (10°C to 35°C), check every 3 months and keep a 50% SOC for long-term storage.

 Regularly inspect your battery for signs of wear or damage, such as bulging, cracks, or leaking.
 If you notice any of these, it's time to replace the battery to avoid potential issues during your trip.